tester4school/litecoin-for-university/README.md

-halving, transfer costs

-bitcoin/litecoin to gold/silver in real life (in total, it works out in favor of litecoin).
-Physical gold transportation costs are much lower than silver transportation costs, due to weight (for example, $10,000).
-When it comes to cryptocurrencies, here the transportation costs of silver (litecoin) are much lower than gold (bitcoin).
+bitcoin/litecoin to gold/silver inconsistency (litecoin adventage):
+Physical gold transportation costs are much lower than silver transportation costs, due to weight in real life.
+In cryptocurrencies transportation costs of silver (litecoin) are much lower than gold (bitcoin).

 -----------------------------------
 Tests results: